LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/configuration-next-action.md

 #### Conditions in integration interactions

-You can define a condition (in a rule) in an integration interaction to direct the dialog flow based on the result of the API integration call.
+You can define a condition (in a rule) in an integration interaction to [direct the dialog flow based on the result of the API integration call](conversation-builder-interactions-integrations.html#defining-rules-based-on-the-result-of-the-api-integration).
 This is a best practice that's recommended by LivePerson.

 <img style="width:750px" class="fancyimage" src="img/ConvoBuilder/interactions_conditions3.png" alt="">

-For more on doing this, see the discussion on integration interactions [here](conversation-builder-interactions-integrations.html#defining-rules-based-on-the-result-of-the-api-integration).